 Cloud computing technologyhas given rise to a near-trillion-dollar ecosystem.
 What was just a term popularized by Amazon in 2006 after the release of their Elastic Compute Cloud, has now changed the way enterprises function.
 But, as with every technology, this awesome innovation has its own drawbacks that require addressing.

 Cloud computing has come a long way.
-And, this is evident when you compare its current architecture to its earliest takes by Amazon.
+And, this is evident when you compare its current architecture to its earliest takes by Amazon Cloud.
 The market is now riddled with several different cloud-based solutions with players like Amazon, Microsoft, Google, and IBM leading the pack.

 With the advent of Blockchain technologies, computing and storage of data has seen yet another innovative route.
 While cloud computing allows enterprises and individuals to setup remote computation and data storage structures all over the planet, Blockchain’s approach is much simpler.